Yogalakshu/CODTECH_TASK1/README.md

+Name :  yogalakshmi S
+company: CODTECH IT SOLUTIONS
+ID: CT08DS2394
+Domain: UI/UX design
+Duration: June 15th - July 15th 2024

 The dashboard primarily displays the total balance, expenses, bonus, a line graph of income and expenses, and a calendar for navigating and displaying details.
 It also provides a detailed visualization of the costs.
 Let's focus on these specific components and how they can be designed:

 Key Components of the Dashboard :
 Total Balance, Expenses, and Bonus